codacy/docs/docs/related-tools/tool-developer-guide-using-scala.md

 When extending the **Tool** trait, you have to implement the **apply** method.

 When a client runs your tool, the **apply** method of our template is invoked.
 Here you have everything you need to invoke the tool.
-After you have your results from the tool, put them in our **Result** format, and then just return them.
+After you have your results from the tool, put them in our **Result** format, and then return them.

 ```scala
 package codacy.mytool